Choosing a conference venue? Use these 10 questions to help you whittle down your options.

 8. What else is going on at the venue?

 Ask about what else will be going on at the venue during the dates you’re looking to book.
 This will impact how busy the common areas are, and may have an effect on where you can display sponsor or conference branding.
 The theme needed in a large venue for a wedding is very different than that needed for a conference.
 Make sure to get a floor plan of the venue, walk through it and ensure your branding is clear in the venue.
 This will help your delegates stay on the right track and not get lost in your venue.

 Prepare a checklist of the facilities you need (like AV, stages, microphones etc), and see which the venue can offer.
 And check if they’ll have a technician on hand to support you throughout the event.

 Does the venue have a method for collecting on-the-day feedback or are you better using a mobile app to do this?

 It’s also important to ensure that your venue provides a set-up and clean-up crew otherwise you may need to organise a team to take care of this.
 It’s necessary to get an understanding of the staffing available too, is there enough waiting staff, concierge support and security provided?
 Make sure the venue has appropriate facilities for any sponsor areas or exhibition halls for outside vendors.
 Don’t forget to check if they offer Wi-Fi and if there are enough phone charging stations.

 10. How does the conference catering work?

-Can the onsite caterer accommodate food allergies or restricted diets?
+Not all venues can match the preferences of your guests, so whether you go with a caterer or not, make sure they can accommodate food allergies and restricted diets.
+Are there vegan and vegetarian meal choices on the menu?
 What about last-minute delegate requests?
 Talk through whether the venue has a minimum food and beverage spend, and whether they’ll charge by person or by what you order.
+And what happens if you spend less than the minimum spend?
 It’s also worth discussing what happens if your delegate numbers change significantly closer to the date.